The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

 # Mirage UI for Home Assistant (English)

 Mirage UI is a sleek, modern, and highly configurable user interface for Home Assistant.
-It's a complete UI system featuring four distinct card styles (`Glass`, `Solid`, `Paper`, and `Floating`) to provide an intuitive and personalized experience for controlling your smart home.
+It's a complete UI system featuring multiple distinct card styles (like `Glass`, `Solid`, `Paper`, and `Floating`) to provide an intuitive and personalized experience for controlling your smart home.

 This package is a single, unified **integration** that provides:
 - A dynamic **Mirage Theme** (in dark and light modes).